I Was Thirteen: Content

 The poem describes a day from the author's childhood life as a serf in his village.
-While pasturing lambs and observing the beautiful nature, the protagonist comes to realize, that he had been deprived of his own house house and property, and that "God has not given anything" to him.
+While pasturing lambs and observing the beautiful nature, the protagonist comes to realize, that he had been deprived of his own house and property, and that "God has not given anything" to him.
 The boy starts to cry, but a girl picking hemp nearby comes to greet him and gives him a kiss.
 After that the couple drives their master's lambs to water, joking on their way.

 In the afterword the author grieves the fact that he couldn't die in his native land, working in the fields, but instead came to know the world and turned into a "holy fool" (юродивий) who damned God and humanity.

 It is presumed, that the girl depicted in the poem and the person to which the text was dedicated is one and the same person - Shevchenko's childhood friend Oksana Kovalenko, who is also mentioned in another work by the author.